PawelWielga/dihor-ha-components/README.md

 1. Add this repository as a custom repository of type **plugin** in HACS.
 2. Install **dihor-ha-components** from the HACS UI.
 3. Reload Lovelace resources.
+4. HACS should register the resource `/hacsfiles/dihor-ha-components/www/cards/hello-world-card.js` automatically.
+   If it is missing, add this path manually to your Lovelace resources as a module.

 #### Manual